Portage County Court Records

 Searching Civil Records

 Civil case information can be searched on WCCA by entering a party name or case number.
-The online results show the case type, filing date, parties, and a chronological list of actions taken in the case.
+Results show the case type, filing date, parties, and a chronological list of actions taken in the case.

-For copies of filed pleadings, exhibits, or court orders, requests should be directed to:
+For copies of filed pleadings, exhibits, or court orders, direct your request to:

 Portage County Clerk of Circuit Court